 Here are some ground rules for your games to get you started.

-Choose toys made just for dogs -- firm, elastic toys that can’t be swallowed and won’t splinter.
+Choose safe toys made especially for dogs that are safe for their teeth and that can’t be swallowed and won’t splinter.

 Games to try with your dog